brenhinkeller/JuliaAdviceForMatlabProgrammers/README.md

   ![Image of code_native example](img/code_native.png)
   There's a bunch of greyed-out contextual information here again, but the important parts -- this time native x86 instructions which can actually run on our CPU -- are highlighed again.
 The first one `vcvtsi2sd` is a bit of a mouthful, but this is our integer-to-float conversion again.
 Then we have `vaddsd`, which is going to "Vectorized ADD Scalar Double-precision floating-point values" from registers `xmm0` and `xmm1`, and store the results in register `xmm0`.
 Then `retq` to return control, and `nopw` (a no-op), which is just padding for alignmnent.

     One thing you might notice, if you're used to reading x86 assembly, from the `v` in front of the instructions, and the `x` in the register names, is that this is vectorized code.
 This isn't doing much for us in this case since we're only adding one pair of numbers, but this is a hint that we could actually add several numbers at once with only a single one of these `vadd` instructions, e.g.:
   ![Image of code_native tuple example](img/code_native_tuple.png)
-  Julia's compilation pipleine isn't bad at vectorizing things like this, but won't catch everything -- and for everything else there's LoopVectorization.jl.
+  Julia's compilation pipleine isn't bad at vectorizing things like this, but won't catch everything; and for everything else there's LoopVectorization.jl.